Field Theoretical Study of Disorder in Non-Hermitian Topological Models

 \paragraph*{Non-Hermitian $s$-wave Superconducting Chain.} Now, consider a spinful ($S=1/2)$ superconducting chain given by the following Hamiltonian:

 where $s=\uparrow,\downarrow$ represents spin, $w$ is the hopping parameter, $\mu$ the chemical potential, $\Delta$ the nearest-neighbour superconducting pairing strength, and the non-Hermiticity is introduced through the parameter $g$, representing an imbalance in the on-site superconducting pairing.
-This type of Hamiltonian represents a more realistic realization of a 1D superconductor than the paradigmatic $p$-wave Kitaev chain, as it takes into account the effect of the electron spin.
 The Hermitian model exhibits nontrivial topological phases, manifested through the presence of Majorana modes at the boundaries of the open system \cite{Udupa_2021}.
 Here, we include a non-Hermitian term to extend the topological phase diagram and study its purely non-Hermitian part.
 For simplicity, we set $\Delta=w$.
-The Hamiltonian in Fourier space then takes the form
+Diagonalizing the Hamiltonian in momentum space results in two bands $E_{\pm}(k)$,